 People who habitually suck their thumb or push their tongue up against their front teeth may cause the upper teeth to protrude.

-A lost permanent tooth creates a gap that nearby teeth can shift into, causing misalignment unless a dentist places a bridge, implant, or partial denture in the gap.
+A lost permanent tooth creates a gap that nearby teeth may shift into, causing misalignment unless a dentist places a bridge, implant, or partial denture in the gap.
 Normally, lost baby teeth are quickly replaced by permanent teeth.
 However, if children lose a baby tooth too soon (such as due to an injury), nearby teeth can similarly shift, causing misalignment.

 Birth defects of the jaw and fractures of the jaw often cause misalignment.